boeni-industries/aico/docs/concepts/agency/agency-architecture.md

 ## 7. References

 For conceptual background, see the references listed in `agency.md` (Section 6).
 Those works provide the theoretical basis for the agent loop, goal/plan structures, and memory-driven self-evolution that this architecture instantiates.

+For the canonical definition of AICO’s ontology, core types, and `PerceptualEvent` schema and taxonomy, see:

+- `docs/concepts/agency/agency-ontology-schemas.md` – AICO Ontology & Schemas.